 Enrollment and Activation

-For additional information about the Campus Payment Plan, please log in to your my.moody.edu student portal (current students) > Students tab > Moody Central >Student Accounts > Moody Payment Plan Enrollment or contact the Student Receivables Coordinator at email@example.com or (312) 329-4223.
+For additional information about the Moody Payment Plan, please log in to your my.moody.edu Student Center and click on "Finances/Payment Plans/Refunds" or contact firstname.lastname@example.org or (312) 329-4223.

 Chicago Tuition and Fees Quick Guide (pdf coming soon)

 What is Tuition-Paid?

 Financial Aid Overview